 Laura joined the University of Exeter in October 2019 as a PhD student, funded by the BBSRC and AstraZeneca.

 Her research is focusing on antimicrobial resistance in terrestrial environments.
-In particular, she is looking at plant growth promoters that are used in high quantities in agriculture – such as herbicides and insecticides – and their potential co-selective properties.
+In particular, she is looking at plant protection products that are used in high quantities in agriculture – such as herbicides and insecticides – and their potential co-selective properties.

 Before joining Exeter, she completed a BSc (Hons) Biology at Bath Spa University in 2017.
 Her dissertation project looked at finding potential new sources of antibiotics from soil microorganisms that may produce them using a device called the iChip.